microsoftgraph/microsoft-graph-docs-contrib/concepts/application-saml-sso-configure-api.md

 ms.topic: tutorial
 ms.custom: scenarios:getting-started
 ms.prod: applications
-ms.date: 02/21/2024
+ms.date: 02/23/2024
 #customer intent: As a developer, I want to configure SAML-based single sign-on for my application using Microsoft Graph, so that I can improve usability of apps by enabling secure authentication and authorization for users.
 ---

 # Configure SAML-based single sign-on for your application using Microsoft Graph

 Single sign-on (SSO) is an authentication method that allows users to sign in to one application and then access multiple applications without needing to sign in again.
-Microsoft Entra supports various SSO methods, including OpenID Connect, OAuth, SAML, password-based, and linked SSO.
+Microsoft Entra supports various SSO methods, including OpenID Connect, OAuth, Security Assertion Markup Language (SAML), password-based, and linked SSO.
 Using Microsoft Graph, you can automate the configuration of SSO for your application.

 In this tutorial, you learn how to:

 > [!div class="checklist"]
-> * Identify SAML-based apps in the Microsoft Entra gallery
+> * Identify SAML-based apps in the Microsoft Entra gallery and configure SAML-based SSO for an app
+> * Add app roles to an application and grant them to users
-> * Configure SAML-based SSO for a Microsoft Entra application
+> * Configure claims to emit in the SAML token
-> * [Each of these bullet points align with a key H2]
+> * Configure a certificate for federated SSO
-> * [Use these green checkmarks]
+> * Retrieve the Microsoft Entra ID SAML metadata for your application that you use to complete the intergation

 ## Prerequisites

 - Sign in to an API client such as [Graph Explorer](https://aka.ms/ge) as a user with Cloud Application Administrator role in your Microsoft Entra tenant.
 - Grant yourself the following delegated permissions: `Application.ReadWrite.All`, `AppRoleAssignment.ReadWrite.All`, `Policy.Read.All`, `Policy.ReadWrite.ApplicationConfiguration`, and `User.ReadWrite.All`.
-- Have a test user that you'll assign to the application.
+- Have a test user to assign to the application.

 ## Step 1: Identify the application to configure

-Microsoft Entra ID has a gallery that contains thousands of pre-integrated applications that you can use as a template for your application.
+Microsoft Entra ID has a gallery that contains thousands of preintegrated applications that you can use as a template for your application.
 In Microsoft Graph, this list is available through the **applicationTemplate** entity.

 In this step, you identify the application template for the `AWS IAM Identity Center (successor to AWS Single Sign-On)` application that you want to configure.
-Record the **id**.
+Record its **id**.

 ### Request